-However, when the liver runs out of the substances and enzymes that it needs to complete this metabolic process, large amounts of acetaldehyde can remain.
+However, when the liver runs out of the substances (like molybdenum) and enzymes that it needs to complete this metabolic process, large amounts of acetaldehyde can remain.
 This is what happens when you drink too much, and it’s one of the major causes of your hangover.

 Candida overgrowth is another significant contributor to elevated acetaldehyde levels, but through a very different process.
 If you are suffering from a Candida overgrowth, the Candida colonies in your gut continually produce a number of toxins as metabolic byproducts.
 Among these toxins are uric acid, ammonia, and (you guessed it) acetaldehyde.

 According to a team of researchers looking at the link between Candida overgrowth and Parkinson’s disease, “Patients with chronic polysystemic candidiasis exhibit significantly elevated levels of acetaldehyde in the gastrointestinal (GI) tract.
-This phenomenon is a direct result of the metabolic processes of the invading organism – Candida Albicans.”
+This phenomenon is a direct result of the metabolic processes of the invading organism – Candida albicans.”

-Now you can see why many of the same symptoms regularly associated with hangovers (fatigue, nausea etc) frequently appear in Candida sufferers too.
-The toxic chemical that contributes to bad hangovers is the very same toxin that is released by the Candida Albicans living in your gut.
+Now you can see why many of the same symptoms regularly associated with hangovers (fatigue, nausea etc.) frequently appear in Candida sufferers too.
+The toxic chemical that contributes to bad hangovers is the very same toxin that is released by the Candida albicans living in your gut.

 Supplements like molybdenum and milk thistle can help your liver to process the acetaldehyde into acetic acid and remove it more efficiently.
-This is certainly a useful way to get relief from your symptoms, but it’s only a short term fix.
+This is certainly a useful way to get relief from your symptoms, but it’s only a short-term fix.